matheusoaresdias/matheusoaresdias/README.md

 **Hi, how are you?**

 My name is Matheus Soares.
 I'm from Brazil :brazil:
-I'm a **Web Developer**, that has been working as a **Front-End** developer with HTML5, CSS3, JavaScript, Bootstrap, jQuery and React.
+I'm a **Web Developer**, that has been working as a **Front-End** developer with HTML5, CSS3, Typescript, Tailwind and React.
-I'm also a **Back-End** developer with Java, Spring Boot, JSF, MySql and MongoDB.
+I'm also a **Back-End** developer with Node.js, Typescript, Nest.js, PostgreSQL and MongoDB.

 I'm a lover of knowledge and imagination.
 Passionate about solving problems.
 Always open to new challenges and ready to face changes.